What can I recycle?

-Recycling on Loyola's Water Tower and Lake Shore Campuses is easy and convenient.
+Recycling at Loyola is easy and convenient.
 Simply place recyclable items in the several recycling bins located throughout campus.

 Below is a list of common recyclable items.
 Click to find out more information on how to recycle these items on-campus.